 When you look at an airplane from a distance you usually notice the wings, the tail, and of course, the name of the airline.
 But up close what grabs your attention are all the nuts and bolts that are holding everything together.
 On the outside the ones that hold the wings on to the plane are confidence builders, while on the inside it seems everything is bolted down for your safety and convenience.
 So what could there possibly be that someone could take from an airplane?
 Perhaps a better question is why some people feel the need (other than being kleptomaniacs) to take anything from the plane that wasn’t bolted down.
-Whatever the reason, people actually steal from airplanes, so here are 10 crazy things passengers steal from planes (Thanks to Criminal Defense firm Smith & Holder for providing some of these):
+Whatever the reason, people actually steal from airplanes, so here are 10 crazy things passengers steal from planes (Thanks to Smith & Holder, PLLC, a reputable criminal defense firm for providing some of these):

 1. The floatation device